re-bet365/bet365-re-js/README.md

 *Future Work*
 * find out how the JavaScript detects devtool being open
 * find out how the JavaScript detects webdriver/playwright being open
-* reverse engineer the websocket so webdriver/playwright doesn't need to used for scraping data
+* reverse engineer the websocket so webdriver/playwright doesn't need to be used for scraping data